Politics of Louisiana: History

 In time, Republicanism took root in the Shreveport-Bossier City area of northwest Louisiana, with increasing strength, added from Ouachita, Lincoln, Rapides, East Baton Rouge, and Lafayette parishes plus most of the suburban parishes about New Orleans.
-One of the small Republican-leaning parishes is La Salle in North Louisiana.
-Still, another is predominantly white West Carroll Parish.
+Two of the smaller Republican-leaning parishes in North Louisiana are La Salle and West Carroll Parish.

 Since the construction of the Lake Pontchartrain Causeway in the mid-1950s, the Northshore Region began demonstrating increasingly Republican leanings, first and most notably in Saint Tammany Parish, which as of 2010 had the highest percentage of registered Republican voters in Louisiana.
 It was the first parish since the Reconstruction Era to leave the Democrats merely a plurality and the first to experience a Republican majority.

 In the 1964 election, Republicans won the state by double digits, their largest victory since Reconstruction, as Democratic support collapsed in the Northern part of the state following the passage of the Civil Rights Act of 1964.
 The Republican victory was not as commanding here as it was in other Deep South states, as they stayed under 60% of the vote.
 The state soon became a swing state by voting for the nationwide winner in every election between 1972 and 2004.